AuvroIslam/Mio-typeScript-/README.md

 - **Real-time notifications** when a match is found
 - Built using **Firebase Cloud Messaging (FCM)**
 - Works across devices to ensure instant updates

+### ⚙️ App Management
+- **Force Update Mechanism**: When a critical app update is released, users are required to download the latest version before continuing to use the app